amplify-education/terrawrap/README.md

 ### Running Tests

 Terrawrap uses `tox`.
 You will need to install tox with `pip install tox`.
-Running `tox` will automatically execute linters as well as the unit tests.
+Running `tox` will automatically execute the unit tests.

 You can also run them individually with the `-e` argument.